pwhittlesea/pwhittlesea.github.com/_pages/cv.md

     time: 2024 - Present
     company: Cirium
     details: |
-      As Cirium's Lead Architect I set the technical strategy for the business; designing organisation wide solutions that support Cirium's future growth.
+      As Ciriums Lead Architect I set the technical strategy for the business; designing organisation wide solutions that support Ciriums future growth.

       Areas focused on:
       - Interfacing with C-Level leadership to ensure that technical strategy aligns with the goals of the business